Southern Jezebel Sauce Recipe Easy Recipe

 Changing up the taste of this sauce is simple.

-• Switch out the apple jelly for pepper jelly for a hotter sauce spice.
+• Replace the apple jelly with pepper jelly for a hotter sauce spice.
 No pepper jelly on hand?
-Finely chop a few jalapeños or habaneros and toss them in with the apple jelly.
+Finely chop a few jalapeños or habaneros and add them to the apple jelly.

-• Put an Asian spin on this recipe by replacing the apple jelly with apricot jam and substituting a tablespoon of grated ginger for the dry mustard.
+• Add an Asian twist to this recipe by substituting apricot jam for the apple jelly and replacing a tablespoon of grated ginger for the dry mustard.

 jezebel sauce poured over cream cheese.